MeteoSwiss/euliaa_proc/tests_bucket_notifications/notes_on_setup.md

 - Then this security group must be chosen @ setup of your VM.

 ### Nginx server
 I found this useful but might not be completely necessary.
+Note 2025-06-17 following ES feedback: this is indeed not necessary.
 ```
 sudo apt install nginx
 sudo nano /etc/nginx/sites-available/flask_app